10 Simple Strategies for Becoming a Better Sports Bettor

 Now that you’ve established a pre-ordained bankroll, decide on unit size.
 We recommend that beginner bettors stake 1-5% of their bankroll on every bet they make.

 This is undoubtedly the crucial first step in becoming a more successful sport better.
 Every single “sharp” scrutinizes both their bankroll and unit size regularly.
 For more information, we’ve written a whole guide on sports betting money management.
+On SportsBettingDime, you can find the best sportsbook promo codes so your get that extra bang for your buck across various online sportsbooks.

-2) Understand your Risk Tolerance and Goals as a Bettor
+2. Understand Your Risk Tolerance and Goals as a Bettor

 Different types of bettors like to make different bets.
 The sooner you decide which types of bets you prefer making, the sooner you can perfect your strategy and start winning.